Mathankumar-P/onlinesales.ai-assignment-sde1/README.md

     "6": 8
 }

-Manipulate the eventCount details. based on the event count the occurences distributes
+Manipulate the eventCount details. based on the event count the occurrences distributes
 ```